 - Being found not guilty of a crime by reason of insanity

 - Mental incapacitation or severe mental disability

-The reasoning here is that somebody who is struggling with mental illness (or who is mentally disabled) cannot be presumed to possess the necessary judgment to responsibly own, handle, and control a firearm.
-Having your gun rights restored in these situations is also very unlikely as the Federal government does not currently recognize restoration of firearm rights following a mental health issue from Washington State.
+The reason here is that somebody who is struggling with mental illness (or who is mentally disabled) cannot be presumed to possess the necessary judgment to responsibly own, handle, and control a firearm.
+Having your gun rights restored in these situations is also very unlikely as the federal government does not currently recognize the restoration of firearm rights following a mental health issue.

 6. A “Serious Offense”

-In Washington State, RCW 9.41.010 defines a lengthy list of crimes designated as “serious offenses.”
+In Washington State, RCW 9.41.010 defines a lengthy list of crimes, designated as “serious offenses,” that prohibit gun ownership.
 That list includes: